Sigrsig/R-examples/README.md

 # R-examples
-Some examples of work in R
+Some examples of work in R, done in Rstudio